MilanJimi/express-backend-showcase/README.md

 The code is probably not optimized, and probably a bit messy - that's because this is a work in progress, and I prefer to not abstract and clean things up before I know what exactly will be required.

-The imaginary currency exchange has no opinion on which currency should cost what.
+The imaginary currency exchange has no opinion on which currency should cost how much.
 Users can post their offers, containing which currency they're buying, in which currency they're paying, and how much are they willing to pay for each unit.
 For example:
 ```
 Users Ben (buyer) and Susie (seller) have both 10 EUR and 10 USD